emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Example If usage

-If you receive messages from Logstash then you have fields like host.name.
+If you receive messages from Network Probe then you have fields like host.name.
 You can use if condition to filter known host.

 1. Create If node
 2. Click Add condition